-Traders have access to such exchange information as the volumes and the number of trades and also data on all pending orders.
-In other words, everything that happens in the stock market is displayed in the terminal of a trader.
+Traders have access to such exchange information as the number and volumes of trades and also data on all pending orders.
+In other words, everything that happens on the stock market is displayed in the terminal of a trader.

-In turn, Forex is a decentralized market which means that any exchange information is simply missing there.
-Therefore, most traders trade in the market almost blindly, relying only on indicative prices.
+Forex, on the other hand, is a decentralised market, which means that any exchange information is simply missing.
+Therefore, most traders conduct trades basically blindfolded, relying only on indicative prices.

-You will agree that there is a difference – analyze only with the help of technical analysis or use it as well as trading volumes, order book, delta, market profile, and other exchange tools.
-By the way, maybe it is for this reason that the percentage of profitable traders in the securities market is greater than that in the Forex market.
+You cannot but agree that there is a difference – analysing only with the help of the technical analysis or using it alongside trading volumes, order book, delta, market profile, and other exchange tools.
+By the way, perhaps this is the reason why the percentage of profitable traders in the equity market is larger than in the Forex market.

-Consider an illustrative example: Forex can be compared with a puppet theater where they show us a beautiful show program, and everything that happens behind the scenes is hidden from our eyes.
-We don't know what's going to happen next and who's running the dolls.
-Perhaps, it’s a friendly gentleman, or maybe it’s a wily mister.
+Here's a vivid example: Forex can be compared with a puppet theatre, where you enjoy a beautiful show program on stage, but everything that happens behind the scenes is hidden from your eyes.
+We don't know what's going to happen next and who's operating the dolls (who are the market makers in Forex).
+Perhaps, it’s a friendly gentleman, or maybe it’s a sinister character.

 Who is a Market Maker?

-Simply put, a market maker is a market participant that has influence in pricing.
-As we understand it, a market maker is any market participant able to influence the price of a particular financial instrument.
+Simply put, a market maker is a market participant, who has influence on pricing.
+As we understand it, a market maker is any market participant, who is able to influence the price of a certain financial instrument.

-Just to be clear, now we are not talking about some mythical man who trades in spite of them all, but about specific players in the Forex market: banks, funds, as well as large private investors.
+Just to be clear, it's not about some mythical man who trades out of spite, it's about specific players in the Forex market: banks, funds, and large private investors.

-In addition to the ability to influence the price, market maker has other benefits as well.
-Market makers do have some information about location of Limit and Stop orders of small market participants (it’s about us).
-We don’t know exactly where this information comes from – maybe you’ll give us this idea.
-In case of large banks, we can assume that they analyze an aggregate trading activity of their customers and possibly pass these data on to other banks, but we will never know about it.
+In addition to the ability to influence the price, a market maker has other benefits as well.
+As far as we know, market makers do have some information about the location of Limit and Stop orders of smaller market participants (it’s about us).
+With large banks, we can assume that they analyse an aggregate trading activity of their customers and possibly pass these data to other banks, but we can never know for sure.

-It may seem that market maker is almighty, but the fact is that most of them cannot simply reverse the price at any time; besides, there are other market makers which can prevent it from doing so.
+It may seem that market maker is almighty, but the fact is that most of them cannot simply reverse the price at any time; besides, there are other market makers who can prevent them from doing this.

 What Do Traders See, and How Do Market Makers See It?